SEOKWOOPARK/pid-graph-agent/SPEC.md

   - intent understanding;
   - tool selection;
   - structured arguments;
-  - short grounded answer generation.
+  - structured selection of retrieved facts for the grounded renderer.
 - A small local model avoids requiring the evaluator to create an API account or pay for inference.
 - Model choice remains configurable so larger/smaller Qwen variants can be tested.